-While in Puerto Rico, I ran into Haim.
+While in Puerto Rico, I ran into my old law school classmate, Haim Habib.
 I learned he had failed the bar exam every time he had taken it (I estimated he had probably taken it three times although I didn't ask him) and that he was planning to take the exam again in Puerto Rico.
 He had become quite despondent.
 He seemed much less haughty than he used to be and was more humble.

 He had two children with him.
 I asked him where his wife was.
 He said she was living on a farm in upstate New York.
 Apparently she had been making life rather difficult for him since he had failed the exam.